-After knowing what it was like to struggle in school and my ability to build rapport with students who are also struggling filled me up with so much joy!
+Knowing what it was like to struggle in school and my ability to build rapport with students who are also struggling filled me up with so much joy!
 And that’s my story to becoming an SLP.

 I got my undergraduate degree in Communication Disorders and Sciences from the University of Oregon.
-I then continued on further to get my masters degree in Speech-Language Pathology from Nova Southeastern University.
+I then continued on further to get my master’s degree in Speech-Language Pathology from Nova Southeastern University.

 My Career Path

 The 2019-2020 school year was officially the mark of my 10th year as a Speech-Language Pathologist!
 It’s hard to believe that it’s already been that long.
-I have worked in the elementary, middle and high school settings.
+I have worked in the elementary, middle, and high school settings.